Mutale-Kabamba/data-analysis/r/README.md

 # ☕ Coffee Shop Customer Survey Analysis (R Project)

-An exploratory data analysis project using R to uncover customer demographics, preferences, satisfaction patterns, loyalty behaviors, and key drivers influencing recommendations at a coffee shop.
+An interactive coffee shop customer analysis project built in R as part of an exploratory data analysis exercise from the School of Statisticians – Mentorship Program..
+This project transforms raw survey data into actionable business insights through statistical modeling and visualizations, allowing users to explore customer demographics, product preferences, visit behaviors, loyalty trends, and satisfaction drivers.

 ---